Most recent performance

 Swan Lake is one of the greatest of ballets, with memorable music and a timeless story of good against evil.
 Anthony Dowell's production draws on the style of 1890s Russia and features the wonderful Dance of the Little Swans, famous for its white tutus and beautiful choreography.
 It is the perfect first-time ballet!

 If you are unable to attend this special Welcome Performance of Swan Lake there are performances open to the general public from 8 October to 24 November.

 Swan Lake (Russian: Лебединое озеро/Lebedinoye ozero), Op.
 20, is a ballet composed by Pyotr Ilyich Tchaikovsky in 1875–76.
-The scenario, initially in four acts, was fashioned from Russian folk tales and tells the story of Odette, a princess turned into a swan by an evil sorcerer's curse.
+Despite its initial failure, it is now one of the most popular of all ballets.
+The scenario, initially in two acts, was fashioned from Russian folk tales and tells the story of Odette, a princess turned into a swan by an evil sorcerer's curse.
 The choreographer of the original production was Julius Reisinger.
 The ballet was premiered by the Bolshoi Ballet on 4 March [O.S.
 20 February] 1877 at the Bolshoi Theatre in Moscow.
 Although it is presented in many different versions, most ballet companies base their stagings both choreographically and musically on the 1895 revival of Marius Petipa and Lev Ivanov, first staged for the Imperial Ballet on 15 January 1895, at the Mariinsky Theatre in St. Petersburg.
 For this revival, Tchaikovsky's score was revised by the St. Petersburg Imperial Theatre's chief conductor and composer Riccardo Drigo.